Public OAuth clients that use the code grant and run on smartphones are susceptible to

 An authorization request that uses PKCE goes out with

-code_challenge parameter and optionally with code_challenge_method parameter.
+code_challenge parameter and optionally with the code_challenge_method parameter.

 The value of code_challenge parameter is computed by applying a code challenge method (= computation